puppetlabs/modulesync_configs/moduleroot/CONTRIBUTING.md

 Use `bundle show [gemname]` to see where a bundled gem is installed.
 ```

-NOTE some systems may require you to run this command with sudo.
+NOTE: some systems may require you to run this command with sudo.

 If you already have those gems installed, make sure they are up-to-date: